FarhanZizz/redpositive-client/README.md

 # Live Site - https://redpositive-task.netlify.app

-This is a demo CRUDS(Create, Read, Update, Delete and Send) task for Team RedPositive's Full-stack internship coding task
+This is a demo CRUDS(Create, Read, Update, Delete and Send) task for RedPositive's Full-stack internship coding task

 ## This site was built using the following technologies: